vishal3477/Reverse_Engineering_GMs/dataset/readme.md

 ## 3. Ground-truth files
 We provide the numpy files for cluster ground truth and deviation ground-truth, both for network architecture and loss function for each generative model.

+## 4. Diffusion Model Dataset
+The dataset for 7 diffusion models used for our experiemnts can be downloaded from [link](https://drive.google.com/drive/folders/1S9Y2LtP7ZHNDOjuR7mp5tx4LxuhG5EPy?usp=drive_link).

+The ground truth files are available in the directory.

 ## 4. License
 The dataset can be used for research purposes only.
 Please contact me via [email](asnanivi@msu.edu) for commercial usage permission.